 A few drops of essential oil of your choice for your preferred scent

 Simply combine all of the ingredients together in a clean bowl and then transfer the mixture into a clean spray bottle.

-For itchy scalp, mix one part witch hazel with two parts water and then pour a small amount on you scalp.
-Massage scalp and then rinse.
+For an itchy scalp, mix one part witch hazel with two parts water and then pour a small amount on your scalp.
+Massage the scalp and then rinse.

 For eye bags, soak a small piece of cloth in witch hazel and cold water.
 Place the soaked cloth under your eyes.
 This is an excellent quick fix for puffy, red eyes caused by crying.